Call of home led superintendent to resign

 "We do not plan to rush this process.
 We want to be deliberate and take our time to find a pool of diverse and qualified candidates," she said.

 Tricia McManus, the deputy superintendent, is the likely candidate to step into the interim role.
-The school board has called a meeting for Monday morning to discuss personnel.
+The school board has called a meeting for Monday morning to discuss personnel issues.
 The meeting is closed to the public.

 On Tuesday, the school board's COVID-19 special committee will meet to discuss reopening, including the metrics that will guide the district.